 The scheme is 100% funded by the scheme members, through a targeted rate payment.

-The scheme income in 2021-22 was \$1,448, which was even with the expenditure, however this is expected to increase rapidly.
+The scheme income in 2021-22 was \$9,082.

 The chart below shows the schemes income, expenditure and reserves amounts since 2000.
+Over the last 5 years, the total expenditure has been around the same as the income.